PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/LegendaryReset.md

 Whether to use sound detection to improve shiny detection robustness.
 Make sure you have proper audio input set.

+### Stop On:

+Choose when to stop the program.
+You can set Shiny, NonShiny, Anything or Nothing.

+### Video Capture:

+Whether to take a video of the encounter if it is a shiny.

 ## Credits